GurudevY/bake-me-cpp/Readme.md

 B. Constraints: Bakery things can't have a specific shape if the ingredients have explicit material.
 For instance:

-Round shape is preposterous if fixing "Sweet heating pop" is utilized
+"Round shape" is preposterous if fixing "Sweet Baking Soda" is utilized

-Star shape is beyond the realm of imagination if fixing contains Nuts
+"Star shape" is beyond the realm of imagination if fixing contains Nuts

 Structure a Shapes machine which will make a shape for the thing if no standard is broken.